avigewirtz/avigewirtz.github.io-/make/running-make.md

 make testintmath
 ```

-In both cases, `make` will attempt to build `testintmath`. make prints then executes each of the commands needed to build the target.
+In both cases, `make` will attempt to build `testintmath`. make prints on stdout each of the commands it executes to build the target.
 Say we're building our program for the first time. `make` will print and execute all three commands:

 ```bash
 $ make